We Found the Worst Avid Golfer!

 It is unlikely that anyone slept late the next morning.
 As the contestants met for breakfast, the air was still and quiet, broken only by the sound of equipment out on the course traversing the greens, mowing, mowing, mowing.

-PGA Tour Commissioner Deane Beman had seen to it that the TPC was arranged in its most menacing posture.
+Beman had seen to it that the TPC was arranged in its most menacing posture.
 The tees were as far back as the local alligators who live on the course would permit, and the pin placements were Sunday difficult.
-The players were split into two pairs with Joel and Angelo leading off while Kelly and Jack trailed behind.
+The players were split into two pairs with Joel and Angelo leading off, and Kelly and Jack trailed behind.
 Each pairing had an official scorekeeper and two representatives from the PGA Tour to call the rules.
 Beman made a graceful speech and bid the games begin.

 Angelo was first up and set the tone for the long day's work ahead.
-He settled in over the ball and let it fly with a long, high drive -- a career shot -- straight into the water hazard.
+He settled in over the ball and let it fly with a long, high drive—a career shot—straight into the water hazard.
 We could not know it at the time, but that was the high-water mark of excellence for the first hole.
-Joel's tee shot had good line but not quite the distance he had hoped for.
+Joel's tee shot had a good line but not quite the distance he had hoped for.
 He came to rest in the sawgrass that frames the tee area.
 Two shots later, he had made it perhaps 40 yards into the sand and was still 130 yards from the fairway with a smallish finger lake to the right.
 As Joel lined up his fourth swing, one of his Colorado foursome sidled up to me and whispered, "Water shot coming up.
 I've seen him hit this shot a thousand times."
-He proved to be a good forecaster as Joel pumped his ball into the lake.
-The Texas crew was back on the first tee watching all this and when an envoy from Colorado came back to see if they would be willing to talk terms about the side bet, they just laughed.
+He proved to be a good forecaster, as Joel pumped his ball into the lake.
+The Texas crew was back on the first tee watching all this, and when an envoy from Colorado came back to see if they would be willing to talk terms about the side bet, they just laughed.

 Coming up behind Joel, Kelly found himself getting the same advice to cut his way through the arboretum.
-But the battle of San Jacinto was not won by Texans who skulked into the woods and Kelly wouldn't have it.
+But the battle of San Jacinto was not won by Texans who skulked into the woods, and Kelly wouldn't have it.
 He went for it and hit a peach, which fell just a shade short in the water.
 Of course, San Jacinto wasn't won by men who were entirely stupid, either.
 Kelly then hit into the forest and emerged with a 12 for the hole.
 A 13-stroke swing!
-Kelly had the lead and the affair was in hand -- if he could only negotiate the 132-yard par-3 17th.
+Kelly had the lead and the affair was in hand—if he could only negotiate the 132-yard 17th.

 As it turned out, Kelly would have to wait at the 17th tee for almost an hour while Angelo was caught up in his own passion play.
 All told, there were three whiffs recorded and 27 balls in the water.
 Unfortunately, a hip-high wedge shot, which is the basic building block of Angelo's short game, is of but limited use in trying to both carry water and stick on a small green.
 Angelo actually put seven shots on the lawn, but they all skipped over.